parasjagadale4/Application/README.md

-hi this is main DevloperA branch and on deva branch
+hi this is main DevloperA branch and on dev b branch